Bus Stop (1956 film): Production

 Bus Stop was the first film that Monroe chose to make under a new contract.
 For the role, she learned an Ozark accent, chose costumes and make-up that lacked the glamour of her earlier films, and provided deliberately mediocre singing and dancing.
 Joshua Logan, known for his work on Broadway, agreed to direct, despite initially doubting Monroe's acting abilities and knowing of her reputation for being difficult.
-The filming took place in Idaho and Arizona in early 1956, with Monroe "technically in charge" as the head of MMP (Marilyn Monroe Productions, her film production company), occasionally making decisions on cinematography and with Logan adapting to her chronic tardiness and perfectionism.
+Filming took place in Sun Valley, Idaho, and Phoenix, Arizona, in early 1956, with Monroe "technically in charge" as the head of MMP (Marilyn Monroe Productions, her film production company), occasionally making decisions on cinematography and with Logan adapting to her chronic tardiness and perfectionism.
+Clint Eastwood was considered for the role of Bo Decker, the role eventually went to Don Murray.

 The experience changed Logan's opinion of Monroe, and he later compared her to Charlie Chaplin in her ability to blend comedy and tragedy.
+According to Don Murray, the director was not perturbed that Monroe was accompanied on the set by her own acting coach, Paula Strasberg of the Actors Studio.
+Murray later recalled: "Paula was there every day, even on location...Logan worked with it very well.
+He let her talk to Marilyn.
+Then he would step in and direct.
+He was very patient.
+Very few directors would have put up with it."

 George Axelrod, who wrote the script, later said: